 An SSL certificate (more accurately called a TLS certificate), is necessary for a website to have HTTPS encryption.
 An SSL certificate contains the website's public key, the domain name it's issued for, the issuing certificate authority's digital signature, and other important information.
-It's used for authenticating an origin server's identity, which helps prevent man-in-the-middle attacks, domain spoofing, and other methods attackers use to impersonate a website and trick users.
+It's used for authenticating an origin server's identity, which helps prevent on-path attacks, domain spoofing, and other methods attackers use to impersonate a website and trick users.

 HTTPS creates an encrypted connection between a user's browser and the web server they are communicating with, protecting the communications from being intercepted.
 SSL certificates are necessary for establishing this encrypted connection (see What is an SSL certificate? to learn more).